dprr/distributed/README.md

 * The clients follow the protocol.
 We assume such because the system creates a closed chat group, and that means that the users will only allow trusted new users to join the group.
-* Three servers are follow the protocol and one may be byzantine.
+* Three servers are following the protocol and one may be byzantine.

 ### Normal run of the system
 1. There are 4 servers and 1 of them may be byzantine.
-1. Clients connect to the servers, the order of connection to the servers is important.
+1. Clients connect to the servers.
+The order of connection to the servers is important.
 1. Every epoch, each client send either one message or no messages to the servers.
-    1. If the client has a message to send then the client will send that message
+    1. If the client has a message to send then the client will send that message.
-    1. If the client does not want to send a message, then the client will send an empty message.
+    1. If the client does not want to send a message, then an empty message will be sent.
 1. A half an epoch later, the clients receive from the servers parts from **all** of the messages send during the previous epoch.
 1. The client receives either three or four parts of the messages